-ChannelAdvisor Adds Support For eBay Promoted Listings AdvancedBETA, Helping Brands And Retailers Boost Product Visibility And Drive Online Sales
+ChannelAdvisor Adds Support for eBay Promoted Listings AdvancedBETA, Helping Brands and Retailers Boost Product Visibility and Drive Online Sales

 About ChannelAdvisor

-ChannelAdvisor (NYSE: ECOM) is a leading multichannel commerce platform whose mission is to connect and optimize the world's commerce.
-For over two decades, ChannelAdvisor has helped brands and retailers worldwide improve their online performance by expanding sales channels, connecting with consumers across the entire buying cycle, optimizing their operations for peak performance, and providing actionable analytics to improve competitiveness.
-Thousands of customers depend on ChannelAdvisor to securely power their e-commerce operations on channels such as Amazon, eBay, Google, Facebook, Walmart, and hundreds more.
-For more information, visit www.channeladvisor.com.
+ChannelAdvisor (NYSE: ECOM) is a leading multichannel commerce platform whose mission is to connect and optimise the world's commerce.
+For over two decades, ChannelAdvisor has helped brands and retailers worldwide improve their online performance by expanding sales channels, connecting with consumers across the entire buying cycle, optimising their operations for peak performance, and providing actionable analytics to improve competitiveness.
+Thousands of customers depend on ChannelAdvisor to securely power their e-commerce operations on channels such as Amazon, eBay, Lazada, Google, and hundreds more.

 ChannelAdvisor Media Contact: